Visitor parking permits

 Half Day (5hr) permit - Once activated, this voucher is valid to a specific vehicle for five hours.
 You cannot save or carry over hours which are not used, nor can you transfer permit permission to a different vehicle after the voucher has been activated.

 1 Day permit - Once activated, this voucher is valid for a specific vehicle for one day (based on controlled permit zone operating times).
+For example, if you activate a voucher at 2pm, this will be valid until the CPZ hours end.
+Should they end at 5pm, this is when the voucher will end.
+Vouchers do not apply for 24 hours from activation.
 You cannot save or carry over hours which are not used, nor can you transfer permit permission to a different vehicle after the voucher has been activated.

 1 Week permit - Once activated, this voucher is valid for a specific vehicle for one week (based on controlled permit zones operating times).
 You cannot save or carry over hours which are not used, nor can you transfer permit permission to a different vehicle after the voucher has been activated.